 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Kang, Won-Geun, "Structure, ideology, institution, and social movement vitality: A comparative study of evangelical Christian political activities in South Korea and the United States" (2003).
 Political Science - Dissertations.
-Paper 35.
+35.